MaxiKen/new/standardization_prompt.md

 If an exact reference cannot be verified, do not present it as an exact reference.

-Use a cautiously attributed scholarly report where appropriate, or omit it.
+Use cautious attribution where appropriate, or omit the report.

 ---

-13. Qur'anic Quotations
+12. Qur'anic Quotations

 Use the repository translation files as the authority for quoted Qur'anic passages.

-Every exact quotation must be verified before inclusion.
+Do not quote Qur'anic translations from memory.

-Do not quote from memory.
+Every exact quotation must be verified.

 Do not silently substitute another translation.

 Do not fabricate wording.

-Do not present a paraphrase as a quotation.
+Do not present a paraphrase as an exact quotation.

-Use the citation form:
+Use:

 (S:V)